Sodium: sodium chloride

-The sodium in sodium chloride formally is in the oxidation state 1.
+The oxidation number of sodium in sodium chloride is 1.

 - Hill system formula: Cl1Na1